 - 1 teaspoon kosher salt

-- 2 tablespoons gluten free flour or all purpose flour (Note 3)
+- 2 tablespoons gluten free flour (Note 2)

 - 6 ounces tomato paste